-Earthquake insurance reimburses you for damage caused by earthquakes, from damage to your home and personal property to temporary living arrangements.
-It’s available in most states as an add on to your policy, or you can buy it from a carrier that specializes in selling earthquake coverage.
+Earthquake insurance reimburses you for damage caused by earthquakes, from damage to your home and personal property, to temporary living arrangements.
+It’s available in most states as an add on to your homeowners insurance policy, or you can buy it from a carrier that specializes in selling earthquake coverage.

 Geography 101: An earthquake is an intense shaking of the earth’s surface, caused by fractures in the earth, aka fault lines, which can be devastating to a home’s structure and extended property.
 148 million Americans are at risk of damage from earthquakes, and fault lines aren’t the only cause of earthquakes – fracking and mining also cause quakes in parts of Oklahoma, for instance.

 The potential cost of earthquake-related damage has steadily grown as buildings get older, and more urban developments are popping up in areas that are at high risk for earthquakes.